-Vizzy led India in all three Tests, scoring 33 runs from six innings; he batted at nine in five of the innings and did not bowl.
+Vizzy led India in all 3 Tests, scoring 33 runs from 6 innings; he batted at No. 9 in 5 of the innings and did not bowl.
 In the tour matches he fared slightly better, averaging 16.25 on the tour.
 However, this average was bloated, since he often showered generous gifts on opposition bowlers, asking them to bowl leniently.
 Indeed, during a county match, he bribed the opposition captain with a gold watch; he was gifted a full-toss and a few long-hops, but fell shortly afterwards.

 The team was now openly divided into supporters of Nayudu and Vizzy.
 Vizzy showered shameless favours on “his” men which included a sponsored trip to Paris; but more importantly, Baqa Jilani won his only Test cap because he had insulted Nayudu at the breakfast table before the third Test at The Oval.

 Meanwhile, Amarnath, one of the best performers on the tour with 591 runs and 31 wickets from 11 matches, had a row with Vizzy during the Middlesex match.
 Amarnath took 6 for 29, but after a long row with Vizzy regarding field placements and threw the ball in disgust, but resumed his spell.
 Brittain-Jones tried to implicate charges of womanizing on Amarnath, but they did not turn out to be fruitful.

 Amarnath, eager to reach the coveted “double”, waited to bat against Minor Counties as Vijay Merchant and Mushtaq Ali put on 215.
 However, Vizzy decided to push Amarnath down the order, promoting the likes of Amar Singh, CS Nayudu and Wazir above him.
 When Amarnath was finally sent in, a few minutes were left, and he came back fuming, swearing rather crudely in Punjabi.